Cleg83/tool_db/README.md

 User Story 7: Add New Category

 * As an admin user, I want to add new categories to the tool database.
-* So that I can organize tools into relevant and up-to-date categories.
+* So that I can organise tools into relevant and up-to-date categories.

   * Acceptance Criteria: